Please ensure Javascript is enabled for purposes of website accessibility

 What is Dementia?

 Before we dive into the topic, let’s first define dementia.
-Dementia is a broad term used to describe a decline in cognitive ability severe enough to interfere with daily life.
+Dementia is a broad term that describes a decline in cognitive ability severe enough to interfere with daily life.

 Alzheimer’s disease is the most common form of dementia, accounting for 60-80% of cases.
-Other common forms of dementia include:
+At least six million Americans experience this form of memory loss.

 Dementia is not a normal part of aging.
-Contact a medical professional immediately if you suspect the warning signs of Alzheimer’s or dementia in a loved one.
+Contact a medical professional immediately if you see the warning signs of Alzheimer’s or dementia in a loved one.

 The Link Between Sugar and Dementia

-While there is ongoing research into the connection between sugar and dementia, current evidence does not support a direct causal relationship.
-Consuming too much sugar can lead to health problems such as obesity, diabetes, and heart disease, all of which can increase the risk of developing dementia.
+While research into the connection between sugar and dementia is ongoing, current evidence does not support a direct causal relationship.
+Consuming too much sugar can lead to health problems such as obesity, diabetes, and heart disease, increasing the risk of developing dementia.

 However, no evidence suggests that sugar consumption directly causes dementia.